peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 Assessing multiple samples
 --------------------------

-Next, let's run the assess command on all four positive control samples, just by giving the input directory names (it will work out the common filenames, just like doing this via the pipeline command - see below):
+Next, let's run the assess command on all four positive control samples, by giving the combined intermediate filenames, and *all* the expected files:

 .. code:: console

     $ thapbi_pict assess -i summary/thapbi-pict.ITS1.all_reads.onebp.tsv \
-      expected/ intermediate/ITS1/ -o thabpi-pict.ITS1.assess.tsv
+      summary/thapbi-pict.ITS1.tally.tsv expected/ -o thabpi-pict.ITS1.assess.tsv
     Assessed onebp vs known in 4 files (244 species)
     $ cut -f 1-5,9,11 thabpi-pict.ITS1.assess.tsv
     <SEE TABLE BELOW>